aarch64-laptops/debian-cdimage/README.md

 only provides a minimal support required by installation, like display via efifb, HID devices, USB and UFS.

+* For Flex 5G, the installer USB disk doesn't work on charging port.
+  So please use the other Type-C port for installing.
 * Wifi is not working for installer.
 While USB dongle could be used to get network support in installer, this guide assumes there is no network connection with the installation.